adeep/bitwarden_reddit/cannot_login.md

 ⚠️ If at all possible, do you have a [backup](#make-a-backup)?

 Your only remaining hope is if you can remember the master password or even “guess it”.
-If you believe there is a chance of remembering or “guessing” it, then take your time, even a few days--maybe you will remember it.
+If you believe there is a chance of remembering it, then take your time--even a few days--and perhaps you will remember it.
-Sometimes it is good to sit down and focus on it, and sometimes it is good to stop thinking about it for a few days…
+Sometimes it is good to sit down and focus on it.
+Or perhaps it is good to stop thinking about it for a few days…

 ⚠️ When  you try to log in “too often”: Be aware, that the Bitwarden servers “will require CAPTCHA verification after 9 failed login attempts from an unknown device”.